Chapter 1 : Why I shouldn’t act impulsively.

 “It’s just an idea.
 You’re hot, I’m hot, we’re mature adults capable of separating the physical from the emotional.
 It will get rid of your sexual frustration until you find your ideal man-beast.”

 I wasn’t sure if it was the alcohol or if James’ idea just made a whole lot of sense, but I wasn’t as surprised as I should have been.
-I was also very aware of how close he was, and how undressed we were, something that had never happened to me before.
+I was also very aware of how close he was, and how undressed we were, with a new kind of excitement I hadn’t experienced before.
 It was dark, but I could see the outline of his face – I must stress, the Potter’s do handsome well - and I could see his bare shoulder, and collarbone, and hipbone… all the bones you want to see.
 I could not, however, remember him taking his shirt off.
 That boy was efficient.

 “You could be onto something Potter,” I said, rolling onto my stomach.
 I looked down at him, “I’m going to kiss you now.”